Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Related Concepts

 A subset of the generalized qudit depolarizing channel as defined in (\ref{def:general_depolarising}), denoted as $\mathcal{D}_t$, is a specific type of quantum channel applicable to a $d$-dimensional quantum state $\rho$.
-For a parameter $0 < t < 1$, modifies $\rho$ into the channel output.
+For a parameter $0 < t < 1$, it modifies $\rho$ into the channel output

 The parameter $1 - t$ represents the channel depolarising probability, whereas $t$ signifies the likelihood of retaining the state $\rho$.
-This model of the depolarizing channel is frequently employed to represent quantum noise \cite{ebler_enhanced_2018}.
+This model of the depolarizing channel is frequently employed to represent quantum noise \cite{ebler_enhanced_2018}, given by,

-Where $\left\{U_{i}\right\}_{i=1}^{d^{2}}$ are unitary operators and form an orthonormal basis of the space of $d \times d$ matrices.
+Here $\left\{U_{i}\right\}_{i=1}^{d^{2}}$ are unitary operators and form an orthonormal basis of the space of $d \times d$ matrices.
 This is the notation we will use throughout the rest of the paper.
 Quantum channels have operator-sum representations in terms of Kraus operators.
-As per the operator-sum representation \cite{nielsen_quantum_2010}, the depolarizing channel in a $d$-dimensional space can be articulated as:
+As per the operator-sum representation \cite{nielsen_quantum_2010}, the depolarizing channel in a $d$-dimensional space can be written as: